scrapinghub/web-poet/docs/intro/from-ground-up.rst

 Use andi_ library.
 For example, scrapy-poet_ uses andi_.
-In addition to signature inspection, it also handles typing.Optional and typing.Union, and allows to create a build plan for dependency trees, indirect dependencies: that's allowed to annotate an argument as another :class:`~.Injectable` subclass.
+In addition to signature inspection, it also handles :class:`typing.Optional` and :class:`typing.Union`, and allows to create a build plan for dependency trees, indirect dependencies: that's allowed to annotate an argument as another :class:`~.Injectable` subclass.

 ``web-poet`` is not using andi_ on its own; ``web-poet``'s role